SAhmed48/nodeJS/mongodb-modeling/readme.md

     author : 'id'
 }
 ```
-If we change author name in the author table it reflects in the course table also, but we need two queries to get the course and its author, this make data consistent.
+If we change the author's name in an author table it reflects in all courses also, but we need two queries here.
+One to get the course data and the second to get the author data.
+This approach makes data consistent but has a performance issue.

 In SQL databases we have a data integrity concept, But in the NoSql there is no concept of data integrity.
-There is no association between both objects and mongodb does not know that a course object author field has any relation with author object.
+There is no association between both objects course and author.
+Mongo DB does not know that a course object contains a reference to the author object.

-2) Denoramilization -- Using Embedded Documents -- INCONSISTENCY --- INCREASE PERFORMANCE
+2) Denormalization -- Using Embedded Documents -- INCONSISTENCY --- INCREASE PERFORMANCE
 ```
 const course = {
     author: {